 Once again, the Hebrew tribe is in danger.
-Noah and his relatives are the only uncontaminated family remaining, and their lives are under perpetual threat.
-The entire area is plagued with egocentric humans, Demonic Humons, and the Nephilim.
-Without Angelic intervention, it is unlikely Noah and his family will survive beyond their own generation.
+Noah and his relatives are the only uncontaminated family remaining, and they are in perpetual danger.
+The entire area is plagued with hostile egocentric humans, Demonic Humons, and the Nephilim.
+Without Angelic intervention, it is unlikely Noah and his family will survive far beyond their own generation.

 The Angels know their help is needed, but their intervention will have to be subtle to ensure the ever watchful Demons remain unaware of their activities.

 Fortunately, the naturally developing crisis the Alliance has been monitoring for some time, is about to present a solution.
 Excessive meltwater has been collected in the Black Sea.
 A large section of frozen water and mud has been acting as a plug, but it is about to give way.
 When it does, events will progress very quickly.
 The water will rapidly flood the Caspian basin with little or no warning.
 Noah is situated centrally in that area.